Major Democratic group to spend $140M targeting women voters in 2024

 The ads “will feature the true stories of women voters and their families living in these key swing states and will use their voices to expose the truth about Donald Trump’s agenda,” American Bridge said in a press release.

-The group said it has recruited hundreds of people living in the swing states it will target who can speak to how another Trump administration would adversely affect their lives.
+The group said it has recruited hundreds of people living in the swing states who can speak to how another Trump administration would adversely affect their lives.

 “The last time Donald Trump was in the White House, he made it his mission to overturn Roe and strip the right of millions of Americans to make their own decisions about their pregnancies — and he was successful,” American Bridge 21st Century Co-Chair Cecile Richards said in a statement.